KJP952/QTMHomework6/README.md

 # QTMHomework6
 The Answers are in HW6.py file.
+R code is in RFiles.
 Tools used: GitHub Copilot